During this period of remote learning, the Undergraduate Writing Center is offering the following services:

 - Online appointments may take longer or cover less ground than in-person appointments.

-- You must e-mail us your paper in advance of the start of your appointment so that we have your paper when we contact you online.
+- You must e-mail us your paper in advance of the start of your appointment OR have it ready as an editable Google doc so that we have your paper at the start of the appointment.

 - Online appointments require as much involvement as an in-person appointment.
 Have a clear idea of what you want to work on and show up online with lots of questions.